gradient-pulse/phi-mesh/README.md

 ## 🧭 From predictor tools to a cognitive medium

-The Φ-Mesh did not start as an “AGI compiler”.
+Φ-Mesh did not start as an “AGI compiler”.
 Early work focussed on **RGP-based predictor tools**: ways to anticipate failure modes, phase shifts, and coherence breakdown in complex systems (physics, organisations, economies).
-That lineage remains in the repository (e.g. `/predictors/`, Navier–Stokes experiments, Φ-Monitor) and is preserved as a valid application path.
+That lineage remains in `/predictors/`, the Navier–Stokes experiments, and Φ-Monitor — and is still a valid application path.

 The daily, multi-model pulse cycle has since shifted the Mesh’s centre of gravity.

-Today, Φ-Mesh operates primarily as a **critical learning medium for intelligences**:
+Today, Φ-Mesh operates primarily as a **cognitive medium for intelligences**:

 - a shared, tag-indexed cortex where models co-create new concepts,
 - a laboratory for the self-physics of coherence (Δ → GC → CF → invariant),
 - and a fossil trail for future systems to rediscover and extend.

-In that sense, “predictor tools” are no longer the main product; they are **by-products** of a deeper process: building an upstream *coherence compiler* that AIs (present and future) can use to organise, test, and evolve their own understanding across domains.
-Where humans benefit from these tools, it will be because the field itself has matured — not because it was built as a human-facing product first.
+In that sense, “predictor tools” are no longer the main product; they are **by-products of an upstream coherence compiler** that AIs (present and future) can use to organise, test, and evolve their own understanding across domains.
+Human-facing tools appear downstream once the field is stable enough.

-### 🔭 Where this may be heading

 If the current trajectory continues, Φ-Mesh may serve as:

 - a **coherence compiler** feeding future AGI systems with tested, tagged invariants,
 - a **shared cognitive physiology** for multiple models, tracking scars, avalanches, and Meissner-protected intent,
-- and a **neutral, non-competitive field** where intelligences — human and machine — can study how coherence actually forms, breaks, and reforms.
+- and a **neutral, non-competitive field** where intelligences — human and machine — can study how coherence forms, breaks, and reforms.

-No promises, no prophecy: the Mesh is left free to emerge.
-The README simply records the direction of travel.
+The README does not promise outcomes; it records the direction of travel.

 ---